HomeGuidesAPI Reference

 Facets

-This topic describes the facets field, part of the GraphQL API used for the Optimizely querying service, when retrieving faceted content in Optimizely solutions.
+Describes the facets field, part of the GraphQL API used for the Optimizely querying service, when retrieving faceted content in Optimizely solutions.
 It is a sibling field of items, which contain the matching hits.

 The facets field enables the retrieval of facets.
-Facets are values in fields that which can be used to navigate through the results by filtering.
+Facets are values in fields that can be used to navigate through the results by filtering.

 📘